-A generic plan is a waste of time.
 Your plan should speak to the company’s needs, products, specific market, and values.
-A template shouldn’t dictate what you include in your plan.
-Instead, use your knowledge of the medical device industry and the specific company to craft a plan that speaks to its unique needs.
+Use your knowledge of the medical device or pharmaceutical industry and the specific company to craft a plan that speaks to its unique needs.

 Tailoring a business plan to a specific employer will take research — and a lot of it.
 For your plan to be effective, you will need to understand the company’s products, corporate values, major problems, and market.
 Your research should aim to discover the employer’s strategies and top initiatives.

 Start on the company website and social media profiles; then, move on to recent news articles and other information you can find in an online search.
 LinkedIn is a good place to find more personal and in-depth information.
 Search the employer’s groups, discussions, and corporate page.